FDA Pharmacy Student Experiential Program

-3. Three potential time slots for your rotation, keeping in mind that flexible rotation slots will expand placement opportunities
+Three potential time slots for your rotation, keeping in mind that flexible rotation slots will expand placement opportunities.

-4. Rank order of top three preferred rotation sites.
-Rotations are available in the Office of Special Health Issues, and in various centers, offices and divisions within the FDA.
+Rank order of top three preferred rotation sites.
+Rotations are available in various centers, offices and divisions within the FDA.
 We have provided you with a list of offices and divisions that participate in the FDA Pharmacy Student Experiential Program.
 However, this list is not comprehensive and it is possible that a student may be selected by a division/preceptor that does not appear on this list.
 You may pick rotations in any of the Offices or Divisions listed below:

-- FDA, Office of the Commissioner, Office of Health and Constituent Affairs
+- Office of Global Regulatory Operations and Policy, Office of Regulatory Affairs

 - Center for Biologic Evaluation and Research